-Although it is not mandatory to buy property in Spain assisted by a lawyer, it is highly advisable that you do; particularly if you are a non-resident.
-Lawyer and regular contributor Raymundo Larraín Nesbitt takes us through the advantages of having legal representation when you buy a property in Spain, and introduces the services of his new legal practise in Spain.
+Although it is not mandatory to buy property in Spain assisted by a Lawyer, it is highly advisable that you do; particularly if you are a non-resident.
+Lawyer and regular contributor Raymundo Larraín Nesbitt takes us through the advantages of having legal representation when you buy a property in Spain, and introduces the services of his new legal practice in Spain.

 By Raymundo Larraín Nesbitt